 The best garden center point-of-sale (POS) systems should do more than tally items and take payments—they should also be able to sell and inventory by dimensional units, bundle items, and even handle invoicing and rental management.
 Having an online component is a plus, and the software should be easy to use and also easy on the budget.

-We examined a dozen POS systems for price and toolset.
+We examined 13 POS systems for price and toolset.
 The seven best POS systems for small garden centers are:

 - POS Nation: Best overall garden center POS system